mikependon/RepoDB.NET/pages/mappers/identitymaper.md

 ---

 A mapper class that is used to map a class property to be an identity property.
-This class is used as an alternative to [Identity](/attribute/identity) attribute.
+This class is used as an alternative to the [Identity](/attribute/identity) attribute.

 ### Methods

 Below are the methods available from this class.

-- `Add` - adds an identity property mapping into an entity type.
+- `Add` - adds an identity property mapping into a class.
-- `Clear` - clears all the classes primary property mappings.
+- `Clear` - clears all the exising identity property mappings.
-- `Get` - gets the instance of [ClassProperty](/class/classproperty) that is mapped as identity key.
+- `Get` - gets the existing mapped identity property of the class.
-- `Remove` - removes the exising mapped identity property of the data entity.
+- `Remove` - removes the exising mapped identity property of the class.

-### Use-Cases

-You should use this class if you do not like to use the [Identity](/attribute/identity) attribute.
-Usually, the purpose of the usability is to make sure that the model is attribute-free and is not bound to a specific ORM.

-### How to use?
+### Usability

 To add a mapping, simply call the `Add()` method.